Watercress Line: Stations

 The Watercress Line has four stations on the site of former British Rail stations.
-Each features a passing loop, allowing trains to pass one another, or locomotives to run round trains for a change of direction of travel.
-Alton station has three platforms, platforms 1 and 2 being operated by the national rail network, and platform 3 by the Watercress Line.
-The other three stations each have two platforms with connecting footbridges.
+Each features a passing loop, allowing trains to pass one another or locomotives to run around trains for a change of direction of travel.
+Alton station has three platforms: 1 and 2 operating on the National Rail network, with 3 on the Watercress Line.
+The other three stations each have two platforms with connecting footbridges: